parrt/msds501/labs/packages.md

 import pandas as pd
 ```

-Please note the standard aliases given for the second to packages; this is what you will see in all code examples and it's good to keep to the standard.
+Please note the standard aliases given for the second two packages; this is what you will see in all code examples and it's good to keep to the standard.
 The `as np` is an alias that we can use as a shorthand.

 Let's verify that the import statements have worked: